In loving memory of our founder Jan Sullivan, 1921-2016

 Jan Sullivan truly believed that anyone can create art, and her enthusiasm was contagious.
 She loved to be surrounded by friends and always had a reason to hold a celebration at Happy Jan Farm.
 When new ideas came up, her energetic response was often, “Do it!”

-Receiving a Rose Award for Cultural Attraction of the Year in 2003, the popular Sunflower Festival was a chance to invite the community to enjoy and paint acres of gorgeous sunflowers.
+Receiving a Rose Award for Cultural Attraction of the Year in 2003, the popular Sunflower Festival was a chance to invite the community to enjoy food, art, music, and acres of gorgeous sunflowers.